Skip to main content

 The return visit should be practical: weekday lunch first, Friday dinner only if timing fits

-Le Pois Gourmand is best approached as a smart-casual traditional restaurant.
-The verified dress code is smart casual, which fits a tidy but not overly formal meal in Les Ponts-de-Cé.
+Le Pois Gourmand works best as a smart-casual traditional restaurant.
+The dress code is smart casual, which fits a tidy but not overly formal meal in Les Ponts-de-Cé.

 Dinner is a narrower bet.
 Friday evening service is listed from 7 to 9:30 PM, while Monday through Friday lunch is listed from 12 to 2 PM.
 If the meal has fixed timing, lunch is the cleaner recommendation.
 If the goal is an end-of-week dinner and the timing lines up, Friday can make sense.